henningBunk/advent-of-code-kotlin-template/README.md

-# TODO
-* [ ] create a template repo
-* [ ] explain how to run the tests
+# Advent of Code Kotlin Template
+A template which will help you concentrate on the puzzle solutions.
+It brings
+* Downloading and caching of the puzzle input
+* A place to enter your puzzle solving code.
+Results are printed and the time gets measured.
+* Tests to check your puzzle solving code against the example data you get each day.

+## Setup
+* Click 'Use this template'
+* Clone your new repository
+* Open the project with IntelliJ Idea CE (recommended)

-## Setup the automatic input download
+## Set up the automatic input download
-The setup process differs depending on how you are planning to execute your solutions:
+The setup process differs depending on how you are planning to execute your solutions.
 1. Via gradle from the command line
-2. Via the ▶️ run button in IntelliJ
+2. Via the run button in IntelliJ

+Either way, you will have to determine your session cookie beforehand.

+> The downloader tries to download the input for the current year.
+If you want to use this template for older puzzles you have to adjust it accordingly.

 ### 0. Determine your session cookie
 * Open [adventofcode.com](https://adventofcode.com) in your browser